Arya-LL/Arya-LL.github.io/src/content/blog/Spotify Playlist Manager.md

 I realized that coming up with a fixed set of rules to classify these songs was not going to work, and that classifying music based on "vibes" required a much more adaptable classification system which used variables I could not even consider.
 I looked to neural networks to address this issue instead.

-A neural network is a classification algorithm which is first trained with training data items where we provide both our input data, and a label for how we would classify that item.
+A neural network is a predictive algorithm which is first trained with training data items where we provide both our input data, and what the output prediction should be for that input.
 The algorithm is trained using this data to refine what weights it assigns to each factor we provide in the data associated with each item.
-For our music tracks, our trained algorithm might assign a large negative weight to really high beats per minute when deciding if a song should be classified as a good group song, resulting in songs with a high beats per minute being put in the solo category.
+In our case, we are specifically looking to assign a track to one of finite playlists, and our output will be a label corresponding to one of the possible playlists.
+For example, our trained algorithm might assign a large negative weight to really high beats per minute when deciding if a song should be classified as a good group song, resulting in songs with a high beats per minute being put in the solo category.

 A drawback of this method is we would need user input to generate the labels for the training data, removing our dreams of creating a fully automated playlist manager.
 The huge benefit in return here is the algorithm would be adaptable to the dataset we apply it to, and thus can be personalized for each user's listening tastes.
 I decided this tradeoff was worth it and set to implementing a program that trained and returned a neural network to classify these songs into user specified playlists with minimal user input.